sethherr/soulheart/index.markdown

 <h2 id="using-categories">Categories</h2>
 </div>

-Search for items in only one category by adding a `category` parameter:
+Search for items in only one category by adding a `category` parameter.

 <div class="panel panel-default" id="sh-example-categories-select-panel"><div class="panel-body">
 <div class="col-sm-4">